petr0max/petro-image/py2-django1.8/README.md

-# Alpine django 1.8
+# Alpine django

-This is build `Dockerfile` using alpine image python:2-alpine for django 1.8.
+This is image using image Alpine.

-You can pull using `docker pull dx46/py2-django1.8:django-1.8`
+You can pull image using tag.

+For django 1.8 python2 `docker pull dx46/django-py3:1.8`
+For django latest python2 `docker pull dx45/django-py3:latest`